sylc/release_up/README.md

 Pull request, issues and feedback are very welcome.
 Code style is formatted with deno fmt and commit messages are done following Conventional Commits spec.

+## Credits

+Big Credits to [denosaurs](https://github.com/denosaurs).
+This project is a fork of [release](https://github.com/denosaurs/release).
+However due to the lack of development on the original package, I have done some update.